What Is a Tarsal Coalition?

 Of these bones, the calcaneus (heel bone), talus (lower bone of the ankle), and navicular (boat-shaped bone in the middle of the foot) are most commonly involved.
 Most tarsal coalitions are one of two types:

-- Talo-calcaneal coalition: In this case the talus and the calcaneus have not fully separated.
+- Talo-calcaneal coalition: The talus and the calcaneus have not fully separated

-- Calcaneo-navicular coalition: In this case the front part (beak) of the calcaneus is attached to the outside and lower part of the navicular bone.
+- Calcaneo-navicular coalition: The front part (beak) of the calcaneus is attached to the outside and lower part of the navicular bone

 Your foot and ankle orthopaedic surgeon will typically diagnose